Top 4 Home Improvements To Accommodate Seniors’ Lives

 While one can argue that assisted living is a better, safer, and more comfortable option for seniors, the majority of them prefer to live in their own homes.

 Being able to do what you want, when you want, and how you want, is a luxury we all take for granted; independence and privacy are luxuries that not most are willing to forego.

 So even though seniors would be more comfortable in assisted living facilities, they often prefer to continue living in their own homes.
 However, various tasks that are normal for us can be very challenging for seniors; and living by themselves can be quite difficult.
-But one does not have to switch to assisted living to be comfortable.
+But one does not have to switch to a senior living home to be comfortable.
 Various home modifications can be made to make the life of seniors more comfortable.